simpsonorg/impact-ai-engine-optimized/README.md

 ## Key Features

-- 🌐 Microservice Discovery — Intelligently scans the repository to discover service folders, code artifacts, and service-to-service dependencies via import/URL/contract analysis.
+- 🌐 Repository & Artifact Discovery — Intelligently scans repositories to discover services, APIs, gateways, configuration and contract artifacts.
+  - What this means: locates folders, code, OpenAPI/proto contracts and infra configs (Nginx/Apigee) across any repo.
-- 🧠 Knowledge Graph Mapping — Builds an enriched, directed NetworkX graph, calculating metrics like PageRank and Centrality to prioritize critical services.
+- 🧠 Knowledge Graph Mapping — Builds an enriched, directed NetworkX graph, calculating metrics like PageRank and Centrality to prioritize critical components.
+  - What this means: models components as graph nodes and communications as edges so pathfinding and centrality reveal high-impact areas.
 - 🔎 Change-to-Impact Pathing — Maps specific changed files to starting nodes and computes the full downstream impact path across the graph.
+  - What this means: determines which services, APIs or infra pieces downstream may be affected by a change.
 - 📚 Contextual Retrieval (RAG) — Chunks and embeds relevant code snippets, using nearest-neighbor search (FAISS/NumPy) to retrieve highly specific context for LLM analysis.
+  - What this means: supplies evidence (code hunks/config lines) to the LLM so findings are explainable and auditable.
 - 🤖 LLM-Driven Risk Analysis — Orchestrates the language model (OpenAI/Gemini) to produce a structured `impact-summary.json` artifact and a rich HTML/Markdown PR comment.
+  - What this means: generates both machine-readable data for automation and reviewer-friendly markdown for PRs.
-- 📈 Risk Quantification — Generates a normalized risk estimate (0-100) based on path complexity, service centrality, and content analysis.
+- 📈 Risk Quantification — Generates a normalized risk estimate (0-100) based on path complexity, component centrality, and content analysis.
+  - What this means: summarizes severity using graph metrics and contextual heuristics to help reviewers prioritize.

 ---